beaumanvienna/marley/README.md

 in the launcher interface.
 Marley also allows one to configure the button assignment of a controller manually.
 The controller settings are shared with all emulators.
-Marley allows browsing one's ROM collection and launch games for the GBA, GBC, NES/SNES, Sega Genesis, N64, PS1, PS2, PSP, Gamecube, and Wii. <br />
+Marley allows browsing one's ROM collection and launching games for the GBA, GBC, NES/SNES, Sega Genesis, N64, PS1, PS2, PSP, Gamecube, and Wii. <br />
 <br />
 Please make sure to install an
 OpenGl driver for your graphics card. <br />